 My dog makes me laugh.
 He usually has little interest in digging, until he sees me doing it.
 If I dig a hole in one area, I guarantee that if I turn around, he will be giving a hand somewhere else in the garden.
-So why do dogs like digging so much and why in some cases this can be seriously destructive and requires corrective action ?
+So why do dogs like digging so much and why in some cases can this be seriously destructive and require corrective action?

 Our dogs early ancestors learnt the art of digging from an early age.
-They learn that burying food for later retrieval, kept it safe from other predators.
-They learnt that digging dens can help keep cool in hot weather and warm in cold weather.
-The also learnt to dig out prey that lived underground.
+They learned that burying food for later retrieval kept it safe from other predators.
+Dogs discovered that digging dens helped keep them cool in hot weather and warm in cold weather.
+They also learned to dig out prey that lived underground.
 So it should be no surprise to find that our domestic friends still have a significant digging instinct.
-Dog digging is a natural canine activity for which they can find highly enjoyable and therapeutic.
+Dog digging is a natural canine activity which they can find highly enjoyable and therapeutic.

 In the case of the domestic dog, digging behaviour can be caused by a number of factors.
 One thing for sure is that they don’t dig your garden up out of spite, revenge or simply the need to be destructive.
 Dogs are not humans and they do not think like we do.

 Understanding your dog’s motivation to dig helps in determining the solution to stop or reduce this behaviour.
 Below are some suggestions to help correct digging behaviours.
 It is difficult to pin dog digging down to a single cause and to some extent most digging is motivated by boredom or the sheer fun of it.
 In all cases, punishing dog digging (particularly after the event) does not work and in all likelihood it will cause anxiety that may make the situation worse.

 How to Build and Use a Digging Pit